parcel-bundler/website/src/languages/html.md

 ### Inline script and style tags

 `<script>` and `<style>` tags with text content are also processed just like standalone files and the generated bundles are inserted back into the HTML file.
+The `type="module"` attribute on script tags works just as described above for external scripts.
+However, if not all of your browser targets support ES modules natively, Parcel will only compile inline scripts to that target and will not output ESM in order to keep the generated HTML small.

 {% sample %}
 {% samplefile "index.html" %}